First, if you are not familiar with the Lego slang, you should read this little Glossary I made.

 It will help you better understand these tips because I use several acronyms.

 Bricklink is an online LEGO shop composed of over 10 000 sellers all over the world.
 When you first start using it, it can be quite intimidating!

-I have been using it for 5 years now, and while I am not an expert, there are several helpful tips that are useful for any newcomer!
+I have been using it for over 6 years now, and while I am not an expert, there are several helpful tips that are useful for any newcomer!

 I have been helping people with Bricklink a lot since I released the instructions for my Razorcrest

 and I want people to be aware of the time and money required to get the parts they need.

 If you understand how the site works, it will help you to not overpay for your parts while also simplifying the process of getting these parts.

 Like with many things in life, you can spend less money if you spend more time, and you can spend more money if you don't want to wait.